vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 secret or impressive and known skill that the artist does not make directly observable.
 We are the naive views, and we are meant to gaze, but not know.

-Now bring in open source.
-It's this powerful, and different framework that has many eyes making tiny contributions to develop highly complex things.
+Now bring in **open source**.
+It's this powerful, different framework that has many eyes making tiny contributions to develop highly complex things.
 All steps of development are collaborative, publicly seen, and enduring.
 In the context of programming, this means that a group of developers opens up their code base for contributions from the community, and many eyes on the code squash the bugs.
 But can we take it farther?
-When it gets really, I would argue, we might combine across people, ideas, and entire disciplines.
+When it gets really, interesting, I would argue, we might combine across people, ideas, and entire disciplines.

-### What did we make?
+### How was Open Source Art Made?

-We made the project <a href="https://www.github.com/vsoch/opensource-art">opensource-art</a> with a dummy example deployed at <a href="https://vsoch.github.io/opensource-art">vsoch.github.io/opensource-art</a>.
+The project <a href="https://www.github.com/vsoch/opensource-art">opensource-art</a> is a dummy example deployed at <a href="https://vsoch.github.io/opensource-art">vsoch.github.io/opensource-art</a>.
 It combines software engineering, automation, machine learning, and visual art so that many small contributions in both spaces can create unexpected beauty.
-I even got started early with the open source aspect by <a href="https://github.com/tholman/tholman.com/issues/2" target="_blank">reaching out</a> to a digital artist that I really like who is behind this beautiful (programatically generated!) image:
+I got started early with the open source aspect by <a href="https://github.com/tholman/tholman.com/issues/2" target="_blank">reaching out</a> to a digital artist that I really like who is behind this beautiful (programatically generated!) image: